lebao3105/Commands-collection/README.md

 They are NOT:

-* Copycats (although some are intended to behave like ones in GNU coreutils)
+* Copycats (although some are intended to behave like original counterparts)
 * Made to be laughed at
 * Suitable for daily-use
 * Fully optimized (atm)
-* Object-oriented (although `TStringList` is used sometimes)
+* Object-oriented (although classes like `TStringList` is used sometimes)
 * Battle-tested

 ## Building